foolsgoldtoshi-star/foolsgoldtoshi-star-pond-highdesert/docs/en/0000045_maya_alex_first_collaborative_music_tech_project.md

 *"The secret to getting ahead is getting started." - Mark Twain*

 Maya opened her laptop and started a new project folder.
-"Let's call it 'Harmony Hub' - simple, clear, and it captures what we're trying to create."
+"I have an idea for the name - what about 'Faeb'?
+It's short for 'Fame Fables' - like, what if instead of just connecting musicians, we help them tell their stories and share the fables of how they became who they are?"

-"I love it!
-Can I watch you code?
-I'm still learning JavaScript."
+"Faeb...
+I love that!
+And you're right - musicians love stories.
+Every song is a story, every artist has a journey.
+That's so much more interesting than just another networking app."

 "Of course!
 Actually, you can help me think through the user experience.
 You understand musicians better than I do."